klieret/AnkiPandas/README.md

     or switch to the even more versatile [seaborn](https://seaborn.pydata.org/) (statistical analysis) or
     [matplotlib](https://matplotlib.org/) libraries
--   **Manipulate**: Apply fast bulk operations to the table (e.g. add tags, change decks, set field contents, suspend cards, \...) or iterate over the table and perform these manipulations step by step
+-   **Manipulate & adding notes and cards**: Apply fast bulk operations to the table (e.g. add tags, change decks, set field contents, suspend cards, \...) or iterate over the table and perform these manipulations step by step. **This is still in alpha/beta!
+Proceed with care and please report bugs!** (but ankipandas will always create a backup of your database before changing something).
--   **Add**: Add new notes and cards
 -   **Import and Export**: Pandas can export to (and import from) csv, MS Excel, HTML, JSON, \... ([io documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html))